Pete Richert: Washington Senators

+Baltimore Orioles

 After going 2–6 to start the 1967 season, Richert was acquired by the Baltimore Orioles in a deal sending Mike Epstein and Frank Bertaina to Washington.
-Richert went 7–10 with the Orioles in this, his final season as a starter.
+Richert went 7–10 with the Orioles in his final season as a starter.

+Orioles manager Hank Bauer, who originally had been impressed by Richert's success against the Orioles while playing for the Senators, believed Richert would be more successful as a relief pitcher, for both Richert and the team.
 In 1968 he went 6–3 with a 3.47 earned run average in his first season as a relief pitcher.

-Richert pitched on an Orioles team that played in three consecutive World Series from 1969 to 1971.
+Richert would go on to pitch in relief for Orioles teams that played in three consecutive World Series from 1969 to 1971.

-In 1969 he went 7–4 with 12 saves and a 2.20 ERA.
+In 1969, he went 7–4 with 12 saves and a 2.20 ERA, appearing in 44 games as a reliever.
 The Orioles lost the World Series in surprising fashion to the New York Mets, and Richert was involved in a controversial play which ended Game 4.
 In the bottom of the 10th, with the game tied at 1–1, J. C. Martin laid down a bunt and was hit by Richert's throw; the error allowed Rod Gaspar to score the winning run from second.
 Television replays later showed Martin was running inside the baseline, which could have resulted in him being called out for interference.

-In 1970, Richert went 7–2 with 13 saves and a 1.98 ERA.
+In 1970, Richert went 7–2 with 13 saves and a 1.98 ERA, appearing in 50 games as a reliever.
+Richert believed it was his best year, with two different streaks of 8.2 consecutive hitless innings in relief.
 He was a member of the championship team that year, the Orioles defeating the Cincinnati Reds in five games.
 Richert saved Game 1 of that Series in relief of Jim Palmer.

-Richert returned to the Dodgers upon being traded, along with Frank Robinson, from the Orioles for Doyle Alexander, Bob O'Brien, Sergio Robles and Royle Stillman at the Winter Meetings on December 2, 1971.
-He was dealt from the Dodgers to the Cardinals for Tommie Agee two years later at the Winter Meetings on December 5, 1973.
+In 1971, Richert pitched his fewest games during the Orioles' three-year Word Series run (35), his ERA rose to 3.47 and he only had four saves.